InLiquid + FWM + Marafiki Arts Earth Day Indigo Dye Workshop

-Join InLiquid, The Fabric Workshop and Museum, and Marafiki Arts on Saturday, April 22nd, from 1-3 PM for a free Natural Dye Workshop and try out techniques to repurpose, upcycle, and transform your textiles.
-Participants will learn the history and basic process of natural, organic indigo dying and have a chance to try it out for themselves.
-All skill levels are welcome.
-Materials will be provided, though participants are encouraged to bring a garment from home to dye!
+On Earth Day 2023, InLiquid, The Fabric Workshop and Museum, and Marafiki Arts presented a free Natural Dye Workshop for participants to try out techniques to repurpose, upcycle, and transform their existing textiles.
+Participants learned the history and basic process of natural, organic indigo dying and had a chance to try it out for themselves.

 About the Instructors